Heaavy/odin-recipes/README.md

 # odin-recipes
 recipes site to test links and images

-I will know how to insert links anda images into html web page
+I will know how to insert links and images into html web page